1

 Kinesiology is the scientific study of human movement, addressing how the body moves and functions during physical activity.
 It combines principles from anatomy, physiology, biomechanics, and psychology to understand movement and improve health, performance, and rehabilitation.
 Professionals in kinesiology may work in health promotion, exercise prescription, rehabilitation, sports performance, or research.

-What are some careers in kinesiology?
+What careers are there in kinesiology?

 What are the key skills and qualifications needed to thrive in a Kinesiology career, and why are they important?